 8 Preemption statutes ordinarily apply to previously enacted ordinances.
 See Chase Fed.
 Hous.
 Corp., 737 So.
-2d at 504 ("Whenever the legislature acts to supersede a local government's authority to enforce its ordinances, the effect is immediate and applies to both future and pending proceedings and present and past offenses.").
-Moreover, the Legislature is empowered to set the start date for legislation so long as it acts within constitutionally accepted parameters.
-Id. at 503.
+2d at 504 ("Whenever the legislature acts to supersede a local government's authority to enforce its ordinances, the effect is immediate and

 Next, we consider the trial court's conclusion that section 500.90 violates the nondelegation doctrine.10 More specifically, the court held that the statute "is